What is Breast Implant Illness?

 Breast implant illness (BII) refers to a number of chronic symptoms many women notice after receiving breast implants.
 It can even lead to additional autoimmune diseases, silicone toxicity, chemical toxicity, biotoxin illness, and heavy metal toxicity.
 Though these symptoms can occur as a result of almost any foreign object being implanted in your body, they are most commonly associated with breast implant illness due to the millions of women that have received the procedure.
 Though it can be difficult to properly diagnose, our team at Cameron Wellness and Spa can work with you to provide optimal care and identify which course of treatment may be necessary.
 Contact our team in Salt Lake City, UT to schedule your initial consultation today.

 Breast implant illness can occur with any type of implant, including saline and silicone, and can cause an array of mysterious symptoms.
 It can make lab tests look totally normal, leading many conventional doctors to ignore them and recommend patients to a psychiatrist.
-However, Dr. Todd Cameron and Dr. Shawn Postma understand the emotional and financial attachment of breast implants, as well as the complexities of breast implant illness.
+However, Dr. Todd Cameron understands the emotional and financial attachment of breast implants, as well as the complexities of breast implant illness.
 When identifying BII, we often look for symptoms, including:

 - Joint and muscle pain